SenorC4/HomeLab/README.md

 Drives: 3 x 500gb Samsung 860 EVO + 2 x 2TB Samsung 870 QVO

+Pi1:

+Raspiberry Pi 3B

+Pi2:

+Raspiberry Pi 3B

+## Pi's

+The Pi's run my main pivpn and pihole and are configured the same as the CT's below

 ## Proxmox
 The Hypervisor that runs it all